AiaaG/SupernovaSheSpeaks/README.md

 * A web browser – To view Twine stories, Google Forms, and embedded Maps.

-* Flutter environment (optional) – If you want to run or modify the Flutter app.

-* Text editor or IDE (optional) – Like VS Code or Android Studio, to explore the Flutter code or Twine .twee files.

 * Google Account – To view or interact with Google Forms or Maps embeds, if required.

 ### Installation